Killi Kechi Beg

 Killi Kechi Beg, also known as Kechi Beg, is an archaeological site located in the Quetta Valley of Balochistan, Pakistan.
 The site can be traced back to 3800–3200 BCE, during the developed Neolithic era of the pre–Harappan Indus Valley Civilizations.
 Based on ceramics from the region that are on exhibit at the Central Asian Antiquities Museum in New Delhi, India, it was found by British archaeologist Stuart Piggott during his explorations in the region in 1943–1944.
 Killi Kechi Beg is one of several Chalcolithic period sites found in Balochistan dating back to 4500 to 1500 BCE.

 Excavation and finding

 As part of the American Museum of Natural History's archaeological explorations to Balochistan in the early 1950s, American archaeologist Walter A. Fairservis excavated Killi Kechi Beg.
 After giving the site the code Q14, Fairservis dug an 8-by-3-meter trench that was 2.5 meters deep and reached virgin soil.
-The excavated area was lowered to 6.5 by 3 meters because of a partial disturbance of the trench caused by a later Muslim burial chamber.
-According to Naseer and Jan (2018), the excavations uncovered a single cultural horizon or period that they dubbed the Kechi Beg culture after the site.
+The excavated area was reduced to 6.5 by 3 meters because of a partial disturbance of the trench caused by a later Muslim burial chamber.
+Fairservis's excavations uncovered a single cultural horizon or period, which he named the Kechi Beg culture after the site.
 This period corresponds with Period IV at the neighboring site of Kili Gul Muhammad.